Please start by filling in your information below:

-Get involved in an environmentally focused student (organization) Invalid Input
+Get involved in environmentally-focused organizations and events Invalid Input

-Get involved with my Eco Rep or an office Green Team Invalid Input
+Get involved with my Eco Rep or office Green Team Invalid Input

 Find out who the

-is in your office or residence hall/college/greek house and see what you can do to support efforts in your hall/department/college/house.
-Don’t have an Eco Rep?
-Contact the
+is in your office or residence hall/college/greek house and see what you can do to support their efforts.
+Office Green Teams are created through the

 Office of Sustainability

 to learn about filling this role!

-Consider the impact of your purchases, choose the greener option Invalid Input
+Consider the impact of your purchases, choose the greenest option Invalid Input

-Consider how sustainability could be part of your coursework and classroom activities Invalid Input
+Consider how sustainability could be part of your classes or everyday work Invalid Input

-When working on school projects, consider how to integrate sustainability into the process and the product.
+When working on school or work projects, consider how to integrate sustainability into the process and the product.